Multi-Agent Decision-Focused Learning via Value-Aware Sequential Communication: Abstract

 \section{Abstract}

-Multi-agent coordination under partial observability requires agents to share complementary private information.
-While recent methods optimize messages for intermediate objectives (e.g., reconstruction accuracy or mutual information), rather than decision quality, we introduce \textbf{SeqComm-DFL}, unifying the sequential communication with decision-focused learning for task performance.
-Our approach features \emph{value-aware message generation with sequential Stackelberg conditioning}: messages maximize receiver decision quality and are generated in priority order, with agents conditioning on their predecessors.
-The \emph{guidance potential} determined by their prosocial ordering.
-We extend Optimal Model Design to communication-augmented world models with QMIX factorization, enabling efficient end-to-end training via implicit differentiation.
-We prove information-theoretic bounds showing that communication value scales with coordination gaps and establish $\mathcal{O}(1/\sqrt{T})$ convergence for the bilevel optimization, where $T$ denotes the number of training iterations.
-On collaborative healthcare and StarCraft Multi-Agent Challenge (SMAC) benchmarks, SeqComm-DFL achieves four to six times higher cumulative rewards and over 13\% win rate improvements, enabling coordination strategies inaccessible under information asymmetry.
+Multi-agent coordination under partial observability requires sharing complementary private information.
+Existing methods optimize communication proxies (e.g., mutual information) rather than task performance.
+We introduce SeqComm-DFL, which unifies sequential communication with decision-focused learning to directly optimize coordination.
+Our approach features value-aware message generation with sequential Stackelberg conditioning, where messages maximize receiver decision quality and are generated in priority order.
+The guidance potential is determined by prosocial agent ordering.
+We extend Optimal Model Design to communication-augmented world models with QMIX factorization for end-to-end training via implicit differentiation.
+We prove information-theoretic bounds on communication value and establish $\mathcal{O}(1/\sqrt{T})$ convergence for the bilevel optimization.
+On healthcare and SMAC benchmarks, SeqComm-DFL achieves 4--6$\times$ higher rewards and 13\% win rate improvements, enabling coordination strategies inaccessible under information asymmetry.